Royal Holloway warmly welcomes students from Nigeria.

 Royal Holloway in Nigeria

 Royal Holloway frequently makes trips to Nigeria, so why not take the opportunity to meet us in person?
-You can find out more details about the next Royal Holloway visit to Nigeria by contacting firstname.lastname@example.org
+You can find out more details about the next Royal Holloway visit to Nigeria in 2019 by contacting Sam Gibson: firstname.lastname@example.org

 We also have a number of permanent representatives in Nigeria.